 Political and Economic Risks: The values of municipal securities held by the Fund may be adversely affected by local political and economic conditions and developments.
 Adverse conditions in an industry significant to a local economy could have a correspondingly adverse effect on the financial condition of local issuers.
-Because the Fund may invest significantly in municipal bonds from California and may invest in municipal bonds from U.S. territories, such as Puerto Rico, the Fund is more susceptible to adverse economic, political or regulatory changes affecting municipal bond issuers in those locations.
-California's credit rating is among the worst of any state in the country and certain municipal bond issuers in Puerto Rico have recently experienced financial difficulties and rating agency downgrades.
+If the Fund invests significantly in municipal bonds from a particular state or U.S. territory, such as Puerto Rico, the Fund would be more susceptible to adverse economic, political or regulatory changes affecting municipal bond issuers in that location.